Black Axe (confraternity): Governance

-Member misconduct
+Criminal activities

 The BBC has called the Black Axe a "mafia-style gang".

 Election fraud

 The Black Axe seems to have engaged in political misconduct.
 For example, Augustus Bemigho, a 2019 APC party candidate for political office, was connected to the Black Axe.
 Emails show that he "sent guidance on scamming to a network of collaborators on 62 occasions and communicated with others about specific scamming targets."
 Some of the documents in his emails show that in Benin City, 35 million naira ($85,000; £64,000) was directed to the Black Axe to secure votes in 2012.

-Cybercrime
+Cybercrime and financial crime

 In October 2021, eight members of the Black Axe were arrested and charged in connection with Internet scams.
 In 2011 and 2012, members of the group in South Africa were accused of running romance scams and advance-fee schemes to defraud investors.
 They used the widely known Nigerian email scams, as well as social media, dating websites, and phone numbers to target US citizens.

-In 2021 and 2022, Interpol arrested 75 suspected members of the Black Axe for trying to wire one million dollars over many bank accounts.
-This operation spanned four countries in four continents.
+In 2021 and 2022, Interpol arrested 75 suspected members of the Black Axe for trying to wire one million dollars through many bank accounts.
+This operation spanned four countries on four continents.
 Along with cars and luxury items, Interpol agents seized 12,000 SIM cards that helped identify many suspects.

-In 2023, a member of the Black Axe was caught trying to steal one million dollars through money laundering.
-Starting in 2017, a man, who was supposedly working with the Black Axe, opened many bank accounts to conceal money that was secured from fraudulent schemes such as business email compromises.
+In 2023, a member of the Black Axe was caught stealing one million dollars through money laundering.
+Starting in 2017, a man who was supposedly working with the Black Axe opened many bank accounts to conceal money that was secured from fraudulent schemes such as business email compromises.
 One of the names he operated under was the Abravoo Trading Company.